mutantturkey/SelectiveGenomeAmplification/README.md

-foreground | Not Enabled | path of foreground file background | Not Enabled | path of background file max\_consecutive\_binding | 4 | The maxium number of consecutive binding nucleotides in homodimer and heterodimers fg\_weight | 0 | How much extra weight to give higher frequency mers in fg. see "equations"
+foreground | Not Enabled | path of foreground file background | Not Enabled | path of background file max\_consecutive\_binding | 4 | The maxium number of consecutive binding nucleotides in homodimer and heterodimers fg\_weight | 0 | How much extra weight to give higher frequency mers in fg. see "equations" (between 0 and 1) primer\_weight | 0 | How much extra weight to give to sets with a higher number of priemrs. (between 0 and 1)

 ## Equations